fstark/macflim/README.md

 on their beautiful internal back and white 512x342 display.

-Some other macs may work in the future, but for now probably don't.
+Other black and white macs work (Macintosh Portable tested), but using much slower display routines.

 ## What is in the repository?